Driving Change in Higher Education

 • Improve the support they receive in HE, ensuring that they have a positive experience of university and the same opportunity as their peers to fulfil their potential and achieve better outcomes.

-The project will offer one-to-one support tailored for each university for between 12 -18 months, including:
+The project offers one-to-one support tailored for each university for between 12 and 18 monthsincluding:

-• An online initial assessment meeting to review the university’s current support for young adult carers at the university
+• An initial online meeting to review the university’s current support for young adult carers at the university

-• Advice and support to develop a university action plan to address identified areas for improvement across the eight criteria of the QSCS framework (specifically adapted for HE)
+• Advice and support to develop a university action plan to address identified areas for improvement across the eight criteria of the Quality Standard in Carer Support Framework (QSCS), specifically adapted for HE.

-• Monthly catch-up meetings with key staff to monitor progress, discuss any challenges in implementing plans and share good practice.
+• Bi-monthly catch-up meetings with key staff to check-in on progress, discuss any challenges in implementing plans and share good practice.

 • Access to two online courses.